alexeyraspopov/react-warehouse/README.md

   and focused, I'm looking for a proper level of abstraction that needs to be implemented.

+Things on the roadmap:

+- **Refetchable queries**
+  This should help with dynamic components that suppose to suspend on initial load but can avoid it on user interactions.
+- **Controlled mutations**
+  There has to be a piece of API that allows a way to perform async mutation along with updating the cache.

 ## Implementation

 _This section describes the logic behind the cache implementation.
 It is not